shekharsorot/aks-labs-fork/workshops/operating-aks-automatic/workshop.md

 EOF
 ```

-This pod manifests ensures that the workload will be scheduled on a Node that has the **team=dev** taint with the **nodeAffinity** and **tolerations** fields.
+This pod manifests ensures that the workload will be scheduled on a dev team node with the **nodeSelectorTerms** spec and tolerates the **team=dev** taint that was specified in the nodepool manifest.

 You can check to see if the pod has been scheduled by running the following command.

 ```bash
 kubectl get po -n dev -l app=product-service -o wide